Stephan-kashkarov/Photo-Mark/README.md

 ## References & Inspirations

-This work would not be possible if it was not for (the original paper on faster RCNNs)[https://arxiv.org/pdf/1506.01497.pdf].
+This work would not be possible if it was not for [the original paper on faster RCNNs](https://arxiv.org/pdf/1506.01497.pdf).

 Places code was directly ctrl-c ctrl-ved from:
  - https://www.tensorflow.org/overview/ (for quick example code & inspiration)
  - https://stackoverflow.com/ (various places)
  - https://github.com/jinfagang/keras_frcnn/blob/master/keras_frcnn/vgg.py (for the cls and reg layers in RPN (didnt work tho lol))
+ - https://keras.io/ (its an API reference)